harrisonhughes/Bulldog-Tutoring-Portal/README.md

 $ composer install

 This will create a 'vendor' folder in your root project directory that contains all of the extensions needed from the dependencies.

+Note: You may get an error stating that "your lock file does not contain a compatible set of packages".
+If this happens, one of the suggestions it gives is to run composer while ignoring the requirements.
+Do this by running this install command instead:

+$ composer install --ignore-platform-req=ext-gd --ignore-platform-req=ext-fileinfo

 ### Troubleshooting